 6 Techniques for Verifying Competency

-Understanding the desired Competencies in your workplace is critical to improve organizational productivity and career development.
-What is Competency Management?
-Competency Management is the identification of skills, qualifications, values and behaviors necessary for target performance to be reached for any individual in any role.
+Understanding the desired competencies in your workplace is critical to improving organizational productivity and career development What is competency management?
+Competency management is the identification of skills, qualifications, values, and behaviors necessary for target performance to be reached for any individual in any role.

 89 percent of best-in-class organizations had core competencies defined for all roles

 The process of identifying and confirming competency is critical to the implementation of a successful program.
 Once requirements are identified, demonstrating competency needs to be accomplished in different ways or a combination of different ways.
 A progressive program provides flexibility in the confirmation process contingent on the task and the individual.
 The following are key techniques to can be used for both learning and development, and confirmation of the desired competency,